subvertnormality/mosaic/README.md

 #### Hardware

 _Mosaic_ requires a Norns and a 128 Grid at a minimum.
-With these you will be able to create simple songs, but _Mosaic_ is really designed to unify control of your entire studio over MIDI.
+With these you will be able to create simple songs using [n.b. devices](#norns-sound-sources-with-nb), but _Mosaic_ is really designed to unify control of your entire studio over MIDI.
 All devices with MIDI in are all supported, although those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
-Crow, Just Friends, and Ansible are natively supported using [n.b.](https://github.com/sixolet/nb/).
+Crow, Just Friends, and Ansible are natively supported using [n.b.](#norns-sound-sources-with-nb).

 Using [MIDI input](#midi-input) devices, while not essential, enhances the user experience.
 A MIDI keyboard simplifies melody creation, and a MIDI controller with encoders supporting relative bin offsets can improve the data input process.